 Our estimation method consists of replacing the log-normalizing constant in the log-likelihood of the ERGM with the value approximated by the mean-field algorithm; we then find the parameters that maximize such approximate log-likelihood.
-Since our approximated constant converges to the true constant in large networks, the approximate log-likelihood converges to the correct log-likelihood as the network becomes large and if the likelihoods are well-behaved and not too flat around the maximizers, we can also show that our estimate converges to MLE.
+Since our approximated constant converges to the true constant in large networks, the approximate log-likelihood converges to the correct loglikelihood in sup-norm, as the network becomes large.
+If the likelihoods are well-behaved and not too flat around the maximizers, we can also show that our estimate converges to MLE.

-Using an iterative procedure to find the approximate mean-field constant, we compare our method to MCMC-MLE and MPLE (Snijders, 2002; Boucher, 2015; Besag, 1974; dePaula, forthcoming) in a simple Monte Carlo study for small networks.
-The mean-field approximation exhibits some bias, but the median estimates are similar to MCMC-MLE and MPLE.
-Our method converges in quadratic time, while MCMC-MLE could be exponentially slow.
+Using an iterative procedure to find the approximate mean-field constant, we compare our method to MCMC-MLE and MPLE (Snijders, 2002; Boucher, 2015; Besag, 1974; DePaula, 2017) in a simple Monte Carlo study for small networks.
+The mean-field approximation exhibits a small bias, but the median estimates are similar to MCMC-MLE and MPLE.
+Theoretically, our method converges in a number of steps proportional to the number of potential links of a network, while MCMC-MLE could be exponentially slow.